AntonBold/OrbitalDebris/docs/spring26_report.md

 ### 4.5 Current Status & Next Steps

-> **Anthony: update this section with your current status, what is working, what is in simulation, and what remains.**
 Given the setbacks in setting up a working machine, development in Vivado has only just started.
 However, the foundation is laid above; all that is required is implementation.

 The Orbital Debris Video Processing design will closely follow the the front-end of Vivado's Genesuys ZU HDMI tutorial project, which means there is a detailed block diagram our work can draw from.
 We have conducted successful simulations of said HDMI tutorial project; now we must insert our own centroid logic and construct test cases.
 This is no easy task, but I am confident.